Singapore, Shanghai to boost collaboration in financial services, innovation

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-The second SSCCC meeting saw the signing of 10 memoranda of understanding (MOUs) from government organisations, Singapore banks, as well as the Singapore Exchange (SGX).
+The second SSCCC meeting saw the signing of 10 memoranda of understanding (MOUs) by government organisations, Singapore banks, as well as the Singapore Exchange (SGX).

 SGX signed two agreements, including one with the China Central Depository & Clearing Co to enhance cross-border connectivity, jointly develop the bond market in the Shanghai Free Trade Zone, among other initiatives.